nuriel77/iri-playbook/docs/index.rst

   :target: http://iri-playbook.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

-For a "click-'n-go" installation see: :ref:`getting-started-quickly`
+For a "click-'n-go" installation see getting-started-quickly_.

 In this installation we: